M-L-P/grub2-brunch/README.md

 - Copy the folder `zip: EFI/brunch` into `ESP: \EFI`;
 ### Set default file (refer to gif animation)
 - According to the prompt, select the item - [File]; (refer to gif animation)
-- Enter the file manager of Grub2, and search for the `. img` and `. img. grub. txt` files, and set them as default; (refer to gif animation)
+- Enter the file manager of Grub2, and search for the `.img` and `.img.grub.txt` files, and set them as default; (refer to gif animation)

 ## 📝FAQ❓️
 ### DinoChrome